DarkDimius/tutorial/README.md

 ### Potential risks
   * Semantic APIs not fully implemented yet ([#148](https://github.com/scalameta/scalameta/issues/148))
   * Performance could use some improvements ([#149](https://github.com/scalameta/scalameta/issues/149#issuecomment-110476298) and [#152](https://github.com/scalameta/scalameta/issues/152))
-  * All that and then some more is planned to be [fixed in 0.1](https://github.com/scalameta/scalameta/milestones/0.1)
+  * All that and then some more is planned to be [addressed in 0.1](https://github.com/scalameta/scalameta/milestones/0.1)

 ### Practical guides
   * To be implemented